Pecneb/computer_vision_research/README.md

 **TODO**: Clustering, KNN <- Scikit Learn

+To make the predictions smarter, a learning algorithm have to be implemented, that trains on the detection and prediction history.
+To

 ## Documentation

 1. Building main loop of the program to be able to input video sources, using OpenCV VideoCapture.
 From VideoCapture object frames can be read. `cv.imshow("FRAME", frame)` imshow function opens GUI window to show actual frame.